mattdesl/clickdrag/README.md

 Options:

 - `parent` the element or document to attach mouse outside events, defaults to `document`.
-This can also be an instance of `EventEmitter` (which emits `mousemove` and `mouseup` with MouseEvent objects) to avoid duplicating events on the document.
+This can also be an instance of `EventEmitter` (which emits `mousemove` and `mouseup` with MouseEvent as parameter) to avoid duplicating mouse events on the document.

+## events

 #### `drag.on('start')`
 #### `drag.on('move')`